+972 Magazine

-+972 Magazine is an Israeli left-wing news and opinion online magazine, established in August 2010 by a collective of four Israeli writers in Tel Aviv.
++972 Magazine is an Israeli left-wing news and opinion online magazine, established in August 2010 by a collective of four writers in Tel Aviv.
 Noam Sheizaf, a co-founder and the +972 chief executive officer, said they wanted to express a new and "mostly young voice which would take part in the international debate regarding Israel and Palestine".
-They named the website in reference to the 972 international dialing code, which is shared by Israel and by some of the population in Palestine.
+They named the website in reference to the 972 international dialing code, which is shared by Israel and some of the population in Palestine.
 The articles are written by a collection of bloggers primarily in English to reach an international audience.